JakeRoggenbuck/skratch/README.md

 # skratch

-Create a scratch file in a specific place.
+Create a "skratch" file in a specific place.

 ### Why